jose-delarosa/container-images/openmanage81/README.md

 Once the container starts, give it about 10-15 seconds for all the OpenManage services to start inside the container.

-From the CLI, you can run something like `docker exec omsa81 omreport system summary` or use a browser and go to https://<your-server-ip>:1311.
+From the CLI, you can run something like `docker exec omsa81 omreport system summary` or use a browser to go to https://your-server-ip:1311 and use login credentials listed above.

 ## Known Issues

-  - NIC and MAC information is not found.
+  - NIC and MAC information is not displayed.

 ## Support